kojuba/Docs/Social_Network_Heatmap.md

 - Search for a person using the search box, with first or last name.
 - Drag nodes around to better understand the network.

+### Interpreting the HeatMap Colors
+The colors of the heatmap represents the degree to which a person exhibits a characteristic.
+This is based on the "Relative-Refference Score" that an employee has for a given variable or dimension.

+For example, when "INFO" is selected, the large, bright-GREEN circles represent the people who are HIGHLY referenced as being sources of information by other people in the network.
+In contrast, if you see a large RED circle, this represents a significant absense of refference for this dimension.
+It would mean that while a person is very integrated into the company, they are not relied opon for information.
+It is likely that they contribute to the company in other ways.

+This highlights an important feature of Relative-Reference Scores.
+Some people are VERY integrated in the organization and others barely have a presense.
+This is mostly governed by (1) an employee's time in the company, (2) a person's level of authority, and (3) how extroverted or social a person is.
+If we want to understand the unique characteristics of individual employees in a way where we can compare them to each other, we must extract the effect of overall social integration.

+These scores are

+Relative-Reference Values

 ### Settings
 There are 2 different networks types that can be visualized and 13 different attributes that can be displayed over the network.
 The different variables are described in below.

 The default settings use the "Proximity Network" as the mode and the "Information" attribute as the nodal property.
 There are two different network configurations that can be displayed.

-### Interpreting the Network:

-### Interpreting the HeatMap: Relative-Reference Values

 ### Network Types (Mode Drop-Down)
 ```
 PROXIMITY NETWORK
-    This visualization is useful when analyzing TEAMS.
+    This visualization is great for analyzing the TEAMS of a company.
     Displays the links between people where there is strong social proximity.
     This means that 2 people are connected if they interact with eachother often.
     Possible Questions: